SarahU/sarahu.github.io/_posts/2026-03-22-building_your_own_unique_learning_plan.md

 items from the list.
 As they all have the same number of mentions,
-I'll select ones that are interesting to me (alternatively, I could select te ones that are in the job I want the most).
+I'll select ones that are interesting to me (alternatively, I could select skills that are in the job I want the most).

 So my new list is: